czgaming94/love2d-gui/docs/Box.md

 ##### :afterFadeOut()
 > Triggered after an object fades out.
 ## Data Handling
+These functions provide the ability to directly modify many variables of your elements.
+The way these work currently may change.<br>
+The biggest change that may happen, is accepting additional parameter types.
+No old elements will be broken by updates.
 ##### :addImage(userdata image, string name, boolean automatic)
 > Add an image to the box object memory.
-These will be used with the :setImage() function
+These will be used with the :setImage() function.
 ##### :isAnimating()
 > Returns true/false depending on whether the object is in the process of any animation.
 ##### :setBorderColor(table color)
+> Set the border color of your element to a new color.
+Default is white.
 ##### :getBorderColor()
+> Returns a table of the current element border color.
 ##### :setClickable(boolean clickable)
+> Set whether the element will register as a clickable object.
 ##### :isClickable()
+> Returns whether the element is clickable.
 ##### :setColor(table color)
+> Set the color of your element as a new color.
+Default is white.
 ##### :getColor()
+> Returns a table of the current element color.
 ##### :setData(table data)
 There are several options you can set in the `setData` function.
 Here is a list: var type | var name